rolanddb/airflow-on-kubernetes/README.md

 Recently I spend quite some time diving into [Airflow](https://airflow.incubator.apache.org/) and [Kubernetes](https://kubernetes.io).
 While there are reports of people using them together, I could not find any comprehensive guide or tutorial.
 Also, there are many forks and abandoned scripts and repositories.
 So you need to do some research.

 Here I write down what I've found, in the hope that it is helpful to others.
-Because things move quickly, I've decided to put this on Github rather than in a blob post, so it can be easily updated.
+Because things move quickly, I've decided to put this on Github rather than in a blog post, so it can be easily updated.
 Please do not hesitate to provide updates, suggestions, fixes etc.

 ## Decide what you want
 There are some related, but different scenarios: